 Cycling enthusiasts can access the Acadian Peninsula cycling/hiking trail from our town, where you will find vibrant natural scenery, up close and personal.
 Explore the trail as it meanders through forests and by the sea.
 Dine al fresco along the way, where covered picnic tables provide the perfect place for a lunch.

-Travel back in time and discover old ‘Acadie’ at the nearby Village Historique Acadien, one of the province’s award-winning attractions, renowned for the authentic character of its re-creation of Acadian history.
+Travel back in time and discover old ‘Acadie’ at the Village Historique Acadien, one of the province’s award-winning attractions, renowned for the authentic character of its re-creation of Acadian history.
 Step into living history as you stroll by more than 40 historic buildings occupied and interpreted by costumed animators who go about their day-to-day life in the village.
 Fields and farmyards are stocked with animals that the early Acadians raised to support themselves.
 Learn about the stories, crafts and customs of historic ‘Acadie’ that village characters bring to life.

 Your welcome to Bertrand will be warm, with happy memories of your visit to this northern community.